HomeArticlesComparisonJSON vs YAML vs XML

 </order>

-The verbosity is a real cost: the field name customer appears twice per object, name and email each appear twice, and so on.
+The verbosity comes at a real cost: the field name customer appears twice per object, name and email each appear twice, and so on.
 For the order example above, a JSON equivalent would be roughly 40% shorter.
-At scale — a financial institution processing 10 million XML transactions per day — that size difference translates to measurable infrastructure cost.
+At scale, say a financial institution processing 10 million XML transactions per day, that size difference translates to measurable infrastructure cost.

 Where XML excels.
-Schema validation with XSD is far more expressive than JSON Schema for complex enterprise data models: you can constrain types, enforce ordering of child elements, define namespace-qualified attributes, and validate across multiple schema files with xs:import.
-XSLT allows XML to be transformed into HTML, another XML dialect, or plain text without programming — useful for generating reports from structured data.
-SOAP web services (still widely used in banking, insurance, and healthcare) mandate XML envelopes; there is no SOAP without XML.
+Schema validation with XSD is far more expressive than JSON Schema for complex enterprise data models.
+You can constrain types, enforce ordering of child elements, define namespace-qualified attributes, and validate across multiple schema files with xs:import.
+XSLT lets XML get transformed into HTML, another XML dialect, or plain text without programming, which is useful for generating reports from structured data.
+SOAP web services, still widely used in banking, insurance, and healthcare, mandate XML envelopes; there's no SOAP without XML.

 Best suited for: SOAP web services and enterprise service buses (ESB); EDI integrations (supply chain, banking); HL7 healthcare messaging; SVG and graphics; RSS/Atom feeds; Maven/Gradle build files; Android layouts.